Calls for Artist Residencies

 • Artist statement (no more than 250 words)

-• Statement of interest (no more than 125 words) addressing the following:
+• Statement of interest addressing the following questions (no more than 350 words):

 • how this residency helps you to achieve your professional goals